black russian terrier, Dog Breeds, dogs

 The Black Russian terrier, or BRT, is a large, powerful dog with a large bone structure and muscular build.
 These dogs are not what comes to mind when thinking about terriers.

 The BRT’s eyes are oval-shaped and medium-sized, set far apart and feature black rims.
 The ears are medium-sized, triangular and set high on the head.
 They hang down to the cheek area and have rounded tips.
 The feet are large and round with black nails.
-The tail is thick and set high in a rare
+The tail is thick and set high in a rare ; it may be cropped for working dogs.

 2. Where They Came From

 In the 1930s, the Black Russian terrier was created by the Russian military, which crossed multiple breeds to obtain a large, reliable and trainable dog who could endure harsh winters.
-About 17 to 20 different dog breeds were used to develop the BRT, including the
+About 17 to 20 different dog breeds were used to develop the BRT, including the , Airedale terrier, rottweiler , among others.

 The dogs appeared in the United States in the 1980s, and the BRT was added to the American Kennel Club’s Foundation Stock Service in 1996.
 It was moved to the Miscellaneous Class in 2001 and finally to the Working Group in 2004.